Adeels-Hub/BizDays/README.md

 - **Namespace:** `BizDays.Abstractions.Domain`
 - **Key Interface:**
   - `IHolidayRule`: Defines a method `bool IsHoliday(DateTime date)` for determining if a date is a holiday.
+  - `IBusinessDayService`: Exposes the public API for calculating weekdays and business days.

 ### 2. **BizDays.Implementation**
 Contains concrete implementations of business day counters and holiday rules: